+Regress and other receivables are recognized at the time when the claim is paid and company has the right to receive regress.
 Regress and other receivables are recognized at their original invoiced value, Where the time value of money is material, receivables are carried at amortized cost.